 BMW X2 2017 1.5 petrol description

-Crossover / SUV BMW X2 2017 18i is being produced from January, 2017.
+BMW X2 2017 18i Automatic has been produced from 2017 to 2020.
 It has three-cylinder petrol engine with displacement of 1.5 litres, which produces power of 140 horsepower on 4600 rpm and torque 220 Nm (Newton metres) on 1480 revolutions per minute.

 This 3-cylinder 12-valve engine camshaft is driven by chain (What is an engine chain and belt? ).
 Engine has fuel injection system and Continental turbine.
 The engine meets the Euro 6 emissions standard.
 Approximate engine life expectancy (mileage until serious repairs are required) for this engine is between 220 000 and 370 000 kilometres.
 It is important to remember that engine life is highly dependent on regular maintenance and the quality of the oils and fuels used.